justlark/fanjam/README.md

 just configure-certs foo
 ```

-View the NocoDB system user login credentials for the new environment:
+View the NocoDB system user login credentials for the new environment.

 ```
 just get-creds foo